mjkrause/data-portal-summary-stats/README.md

 The current implementation attempts to process all matrices by choosing a combination of sufficient RAM and dropping rows from the matrices based on the number of genes detected.
-In older versions, this threshold could be controlled via a command-line argument/environment variable, but since we now plan on setting different thresholds for rows/cells depending on their library construction approach (10X sequencing vs Smart-seq2), setting a single value at initialization is no longer appropriate.
+However, this is not a viable long-term solution as the gene threshold parameter affects the analysis.

 The following figure shows results of some tests we ran using a matrix of project _Census of Immune Cells_ from September 4, 2019, which was the project with